 Electric blankets should also be kept clear.
 While you’ll typically use them in bed or while curled up on the couch, don’t place items on top of the electric blanket when in use.

 Never leave a space heater on unattended.
 Keep children and pets away from a space heater to prevent burns, because its exterior can get very hot to the touch.
-It’s best to turn off, and unplug, when you are not using your space heater.
+It’s best to turn off and unplug when you are not using your space heater.
 Also, make sure your space heater is approved for the area you intend to use it.
 If you want to use a space heater in wet areas, like bathrooms, make sure you’ve got one that is designed for a wet environment to reduce the risk of electrical shock.

 Electric blankets should be used as a covering, and use heating pads between your body and the mattress, couch, or chair; not the other way around.
 Also, you shouldn’t fold an electric blanket when in use.
-If your electric blanket is washable, make sure it is completely dry before you plug it in to use; otherwise you risk electrical shock.
-Don’t use these devices while you sleep, because you won’t be aware if temperatures get too hot.
+If your electric blanket is washable, make sure it is completely dry before you plug it in to use; otherwise, you risk electrical shock.
+Don’t use these devices while you sleep, because you won’t be aware of temperatures get too hot.

 Frye Electric wants you to stay safe and comfortable this winter.
 If you have a space heater that’s giving you trouble, contact us today and we can plan a solution to keep your circuit breaker from tripping when you’re trying to stay warm.
 If you have any questions about the safe use of electrical products in your home, we’d be happy to answer them for you.